dottjt/plastic/chapters/06-date.md

 ### Supermarket

-The interior of the large department mall barely knew itself.

-The aromatic disparity grabs me and cuts into my wiring, and yet the beauty is undeniable.

 "Did you always think we'd date?" she said, almost rhetorically, expecting me to cave in an

 She had to get a packet of tampons and a